mikolajArchUser/randMAC/README.md

 print(randmac.generate_mac())
 ```

-This should output a random MAC address :)
+This should output a random MAC address.